The Orangery Tradition Takes a Modern Turn

 What makes a modern orangery?

 Many traditional orangeries and conservatories feature a brick or stone knee wall.
-Modern orangeries feature full height windows creating unobstructed views.
+Modern orangeries often feature full height windows creating unobstructed views.
+Glazing patterns are left out or kept to simple linear patterns.
+Decoration is kept minimal, letting the expanses of glass take the stage.

 Where french doors are more traditional, modern orangeries often feature folding sliding doors.
 This dramatic open expanse can change our perceptions of indoor and outdoor space.
 The environment is let in and showcased uniquely.